rehmange/rehmange/README.md

 ### Hi there 👋

 ## ✍️ Random Dev Quote:
-"Code is like humor.
+![]"Code is like humor.
 When you have to explain it, it’s bad." 😄

 Let's connect and build something awesome together!
 ![Snake animation](https://github.com/rehmange/rehmange/blob/main/grid-snake.svg)